 I’m writing this article after reading the first three novels from Armistead Maupin’s Tales of the City series.
-I’ve learned most importantly that Armistead Maupin loves San Francisco.
-Only the three novels into a total of nine, and already he leads readers through the City’s varied neighborhoods like a romantic obsessive showing off memories and souvenirs related to his hyper-adored paramour.
-New arrival Mary Ann Singleton moves into 28 Barbary Lane, a San Francisco microcosm really, with trans woman Anna Madrigal, Michael “Mouse” Tolliver always seeking Mr. Right, serially heterosexual Brian Hawkins, 1960s holdout Mona Ramsey, and even Norman Neal Williams who represents the City’s most vile possibilities.
+Clearly, Maupin loves San Francisco.
+He leads readers through the City’s varied neighborhoods like a romantic obsessive showing off memories and souvenirs related to his hyper-adored paramour.
+New arrival Mary Ann Singleton moves into 28 Barbary Lane, a San Francisco microcosm really, with trans woman Anna Madrigal, Michael “Mouse” Tolliver always seeking Mister Right, serially heterosexual Brian Hawkins, 1960s holdout Mona Ramsey, and even Norman Neal Williams who represents the City’s most vile possibilities.
 Maupin also adds the Halycons from tony Hillsborough, who drift among the nobles populating Nob Hill while pursuing and succeeding at careers that define yuppies.
 Neighborhoods, personalities, even history itself are fair game to Maupin.
 We meet along the way figures from Mimi Fariña to Jim Jones.
 Maupin loves it all, but he’s not the only one.

 Armistead Maupin loves San Francisco.
 Hammett, the Beats, Norris, and London loved San Francisco.
 I adore San Francisco, and so do the five authors I will discuss now, each writing about very different aspects of where we left our hearts.